Categories: Financial Analysis

 How to interpret and infer a financial statement?

-The analysis of financial statements means identifying the financial strength and weakness of a business establishment by interpreting and inferring the financial statements of the establishment.
-These statements cannot be analysed by the mechanical method as a financial statement is designed to give the fair view, not accurate.
-A careful, patient and informed analysis is a must to ascertain qualitative appraisal of financial statements.
-Balance sheet and Profit and Loss accounts are two most important financial data available with an establishment.
-A balance-sheet informs us how a business stands at a particular point of a time.
+A careful, patient, and informed analysis is a must to ascertain qualitative appraisal of financial statements.
+Balance sheets and Profit and Loss accounts are the two most important financial data available to an establishment.
+A balance sheet informs us how a business stands at a particular point in time.
 Comparison of figures of reporting period with previous years tells us the changes in the position of owner’s investment in the business year by year.
-It shows how the capital is distributed, how much of investment is identified with various accounts.
-The business trend can be examined by comparisons of various items in series of balance sheets that show changes in those items either increasing or decreasing.
-The successive increase of proportionate receivables to sales indicates that the company is the relaxed period of credit to the customers.
-Similarly, if creditors are increasing year by years means the company has earned the confidence of suppliers of materials for prompt payments for credit extended by them.
-It may also be inferred as the company’s inability to make payment to suppliers in time.
+It shows how the capital is distributed, and how much of the investment is identified with various accounts.
+The business trend can be examined by comparing various items in a series of balance sheets that show changes in those items either increasing or decreasing.
+The successive increase of proportionate receivables to sales indicates that the company is in a relaxed period of credit to the customers.
+Similarly, if creditors are increasing year by year the company has earned the confidence of suppliers of materials for prompt payments for credit extended by them.
+It may also be inferred as the company’s inability to make payments to suppliers on time.

-How they are interlinked?
+How are they interlinked?

 The Director’s report touches upon many important aspects of the working of the company and its prospects.
-More importantly, the director’s report is required to reply on every qualification appearing in the auditor’s report.
+More importantly, the director’s report is required to reply to every qualification appearing in the auditor’s report.

 Surendra Naik